-A: As with all laboratory-based testing, results are recorded in the laboratory information system and reported to the client by confidential fax, direct interface, web reporting (QIS), printer, or voice response.
+A: As with all laboratory-based testing, Oral-Eze results are recorded in the laboratory information system and reported to the client by confidential fax, direct interface (e.g. web services), web reporting via Quest Integrated Solutions (QIS), Employer Solutions Portal (ESP) and printer or voice response.